Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 From time to time your new object class must be compared, and comparing only instance variables, ``@var == other.var``, will result in error if the ``other`` object does not respond to ``var``.
 Most users will compare the class first, ``self.class == other.class``, which is good but not optimal.
 Instead of thinking if both objects have the same class we can think if ``self`` is an instance of other object class, which is slightly faster.
+Another option is to use duck typing with ``respond_to?``, which allows other class instances to be compared, while requiring a ``respond_to?`` call for each method or variable to verify its availability.

 ```ruby
 class MyObject